LINs-lab/FedBR/README.md

-## References
+## Bibliography
-If you use the code, please cite the following paper:
+If you find this repository helpful for your project, please consider citing:
 ```
 @inproceedings{guo2023fedbr,
   title={FedBR: Improving Federated Learning on Heterogeneous Data via Local Learning Bias Reduction},